Senior Living | Facility Listings | Care Advisors | Resources

 • Require assistance with activities of daily living (ADLs) such as bathing, eating, dressing and walking (or the qualifying Veteran’s spouse must require such assistance)

-For more information on the VA Aid and Attendance Program, click Here.
-You can also read VA Aid and Attendance to learn more or contact your local VA regional office at 1-800-827-1000.
+For more information on the VA Aid and Attendance Program, you can also read VA Aid and Attendance to learn more or contact your local VA regional office at 1-800-827-1000.

 3) Assisted Living Waiver (ALW)

 The Medi-Cal Assisted Living Waiver was created for older adults and disabled residents that need Nursing Home care.
-However, the ALW gives these residents the ability to have Assisted Living rather than nursing care.
+However, the ALW gives these residents the ability to pay for Assisted Living costs rather than nursing care.

 4) Medicaid